thephiltacular/open_trading_algo/README.md

 - The database is SQLite for maximum portability and zero setup.
 For advanced users, you can point `db_path` to a remote or cloud SQLite file.
 - If you ever want to reset the cache, simply delete the `.sqlite3` file and it will be recreated on next use.

+## 🤝 Contributing

+We welcome contributions from the community!
+Please read our [Contributing Guide](CONTRIBUTING.md) for instructions on how to get started, code style, testing, and submitting pull requests.

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.